What is Chemistry? Branches of Chemistry and Daily Life Exmaples

 Examples of Chemistry

-• Cooking: Baking bread involves chemical reactions.
+• Cooking: Baking bread is a chemical change.

-• Medicine: Painkillers are designed using Chemistry.
+• Medicine: Painkillers are made using Chemistry.

 What Are the Main Branches of Chemistry?